erezsoffer/Projects/README.md

 # Projects

-This repository contains various projects that demonstrate applications of machine learning, reinforcement learning, image processing, and computer architecture.
+This repository contains various projects demonstrating machine learning applications, reinforcement learning, image processing, and computer architecture.
 Below is an overview of each project:

 ## Projects Overview

 ### 1. Using LLMs for Software Engineering

 - **Description**:
   An automated workflow that generates, executes, and iteratively refines Python code to query a CSV file based on user input.
-This project utilizes Azure OpenAI for developing and correcting the code.
+This project utilizes Azure OpenAI to develop and correct the code.

 - **Features**:
   - Generates Python code based on user specifications.